MA Creative and Cultural Leadership

 Flexible delivery and inclusive design

 This 12-month course combines online learning with in-person teaching blocks, so you can study around your work and other commitments.
 So if you're employed during your course, you'll more easily be able to book blocks of time from work.

-The course is designed for graduates across a range of disciplines, from business and management to arts and humanities.
-Usually applicants will have an undergraduate degree, but applicants with other qualifications or professional experience are also encouraged to apply.
+The course is designed for learners across a range of disciplines, from business and management to arts and humanities.
+Usually applicants will have an undergraduate degree and growing leadership experience, but those with other qualifications or professional experience are also encouraged to apply.

-You'll develop integrated leadership expertise and practical skills across a range of areas:
+You'll develop integrated leadership expertise and practical skills across a range of area, including:

 - business development strategy

 - creative economy networks